KRIHS Compares Domestic and International Youth Housing Policies

 View original image

-The report suggested that, like Finland's "Housing First" approach, housing issues should be treated as a "basic right" rather than a "reward for those who are ready."
-This system, which aims to eliminate youth homelessness, is evaluated as a successful model by integrating housing with healthcare, welfare, and employment services.
+The report suggested that, similar to Finland's "Housing First" policy, housing issues should be approached as a "basic right" rather than a "reward for those who are prepared."
+The system, which aims to eliminate youth homelessness among vulnerable groups, has become a successful model by combining housing with medical, welfare, and employment services.

 A French homeless support organization’s youth housing policy program, "Unchez-soi d’abord jeunes," which means "Young Home," targets young people at risk of homelessness or housing loss due to mental health issues.
 Organization website